-All applicants who are eligible and who have submitted a full application by the funding deadline will be considered for Northern Ireland Department for the Economy (DfE) or the Faculty’s International PhD awards.
+All applicants who are eligible and who have submitted a full application by the funding deadline will be considered for Northern Ireland Department for the Economy (DfE) or the Faculty’s International and Non-UK EU PhD awards.

 For AHRC Northern Bridge awards, a full application (in line with the guidance at (3) above, ie, including a 1,500 word proposal) must have been submitted by QUB’s deadline for this competition.
 The application form must mention your interest in being considered for this particular award: (i) tick ‘I will apply separately to an external body’, then (ii) enter NBC19 under ‘To which body do you intend to apply?’